Equivariant Hodge theory and noncommutative geometry: The noncommutative motive of a quotient stack

 We will also use KN stratifications to compare properness of the dg-category $\Perf(X/G)$ to properness of the dg-category $\Perf(X^{ss}/G)$ and $\Perf(Z_i/L_i)$ for all $i$.

-\begin{lem} Let $\X$ be a perfect derived $k$-stack of finite cohomological dimension.
-Then the following are equivalent \begin{enumerate} \item $H_i \RGamma(\X,F)$ is finite dimensional for all $i$ and all $F \in \APerf(\X)$, \item $\RGamma(\X,F)$ is finite dimensional for all $F \in \Coh(\X)$, \item for any stack $\Y$ with $\Y^{cl,red} \simeq \X^{cl,red}$ and with $\cO_\Y$ eventually co-connective, $\Perf(\Y)$ is a proper dg-category. \footnote{We will need to consider the derived critical locus of $W$ at one point in the proof, which is why we have introduced derived stacks here.
-If $\X$ is classical, then there is no need to replace $\X$ by an eventually co-connective approximation in (3).} \end{enumerate} Furthermore, if $\X$ is a separated DM stack then this is equivalent to $\X$ being proper. \end{lem}
+\begin{lem} Let $\X$ be a perfect derived $k$-stack of finite cohomological dimension, and let $\Y$ be another perfect derived $k$ stack such that $\Y^{cl,red} \simeq \X^{cl,red}$ and $\cO_\Y$ is eventually co-connective.
+Then the following are equivalent \begin{enumerate} \item $H_i \RGamma(\X,F)$ is finite dimensional for all $i$ and all $F \in \APerf(\X)$, \item $\RGamma(\X,F)$ is finite dimensional for all $F \in \Coh(\X)$, \item $\Perf(\Y)$ is a proper dg-category.\footnote{We will need to consider the derived critical loci below, which is why we have introduced derived stacks here.
+If $\X$ is classical, then there is no need to replace $\X$ by an eventually co-connective approximation in (3), but the example $\Y=\X=\op{Spec}(k[t])$, where $t$ is a variable of homological degree $2$, shows that $(2)$ does not imply $(3)$ without the eventually co-connective hypothesis.} \end{enumerate} Furthermore, if $\X$ is a separated DM stack then this is equivalent to $\X$ being proper. \end{lem}

 \begin{proof} Finite cohomological dimension implies that for any $F \in \APerf(\X)$ and all $i \in \bZ$, there is a sufficiently high $n$ such that $H_i \RGamma(\X,\tau_{\leq n} F) \simeq H_i \RGamma(\X,F)$, so $(2) \Rightarrow (1)$.
 Also, $(1) \Rightarrow (2)$ because $\Coh(\X) \subset \APerf(\X)$ and $H_i \RGamma(F)$ vanishes in all but finitely many degrees.
 It is clear that $(2)$ can be checked on $\X^{cl,red}$ because every $F \in \Coh(\X)$ is pushed forward from $\X^{cl}$, and any $F \in \Coh(\X^{cl})$ has a finite filtration whose associated graded is pushed forward from $\X^{cl,red}$.